 I discovered quinoa quite a while ago and I use it in my cooking all the time.
 It’s not actually a grain but a seed, and it’s packed full of protein.
 You’ll find it a great substitute for rice and I love creating dishes that really allow it to be the hero, just like this one.
 Quinoa is definitely a great addition in our crunchy quinoa salad to balance out that crunch.

 Cabbage tastes completely different when it’s homegrown and that’s a fact.
 I know it’s not always possible to do with varying climates and knowledge in gardening.
 Buying from your local produce market is the next best thing.
-You’ll be surprized by the difference in taste.
+You’ll be surprised by the difference in taste.

 These crunchy raw vegies are the standout so make sure they are the best you can get.
 I’ve married them with almonds which really gives the dish an Asian flavour along with the other sauce ingredients.